 First up, though: Are you really sure the old toilet and sink are goners?
 Pam says the sink looks to be a Crane — and deabath.com is the expert in vintage Crane — so you might want to consult with them before ripping these lovely vintage fixtures out.
 If your old fixtures must go, yes, it seems white is the answer.
 You may also want to stay in touch with deabath.com, though — because over time, true replacement fixtures in your vintage maroon color may well come up.
 For example, was this your color in this photo of Crane Marcia sinks from our deabath past?

 If your maroon sink and toilet really must go — yes, replacing them with white makes sense.
 To pull the whole room together: Find a shower curtain that had all three colors — pink, maroon and white.
-I managed to find this Hometrends Ashdown shower curtain at Walmart.com that is not only pink, maroon and white.
+I managed to find this Hometrends Ashdown shower curtain at Walmart.com (link now gone) that is not only pink, maroon and white.
 Assuming the maroon color worked in person with the tub, the walls could be painted to pick up the fourth color in the shower curtain, light beige.
 Use maroon rugs, and mix and match your towels to any or all of the colors in the shower curtain.

 If the first shower curtain didn’t work out, a simple white shower curtain would repeat a large area of white over by the tub, helping to evenly distribute more white around the room.
 Painting the walls a light pink — as Naomi suggested she might do — would brighten up the walls and make the whole room look cohesive.